This trip was made possible through Il Viaggio Travel and Family Travel Association. However, all opinions are my own.

 You will learn the process from plantation to brewing.
 It’s a great activity for the whole family that you can experience in a natural and welcoming environment.

-Don’t forget to enjoy a cup of the finest Costa Rican coffee.
+Don’t forget to enjoy a cup of the finest traditional Costa Rican honey coffee.

 One of the great places to visit in Costa Rica is Mistico Arenal Hanging Bridge Park which is located in La Fortuna de San Carlos in the Alajuela province.
 Here you can appreciate the beauty and nature of Costa Rica while crossing 15 bridges, 6 of them hanging bridges.
 When you get to the end, you can see the breathtaking view of the Arenal Volcano.
 Nearby are two spectacular sights: Arenal Vida Campesina and Arenal Volcano National Park.
 At Arenal Vida Campesina you can take a cooking class, pick different crops, and learn how to make sugar cane juice.

 Mistico Arenal Hanging Bridge Park is not just a park, but a place where you can be in direct contact with nature, including a mistico night walk and a guided bird tour.